Lloyd Foster: Height and Soil

 Foster's subjects, photographed at braiding shops, bodegas, brownstone stoops, and parade routes, are not passive representations but activated presences.
 Their suspension in the gallery window creates a choreography of community, where individual moments accumulate into collective testimony.

-For Foster, these suspended figures become angels—fleeting encounters with individuals he may never see again, now held in permanent suspension.
 The installation's visibility from the street returns these portraits to the neighborhood from which they emerged.
 In suspending his subjects between dimensions, Foster captures the complexity of contemporary Harlem itself: a neighborhood simultaneously rooted in history and reaching toward transformation, grounded in tradition yet elevated by aspiration.

 Artist Bio